Blepharoplasty (Upper and Lower Eyelid Surgery)

 In addition to blepharoplasty, you can contact us for a consultation on a variety of cosmetic services and products for the face and neck, including rhinoplasty and facelift surgery in Kelowna.
 Contact us for more information.

 Blepharoplasty doesn’t require you to be admitted to a hospital.
 You are allowed to leave after the surgery is completed.
-However, it is strongly recommended that you don’t drive after the procedure until your eyelids have fully recovered.
-Local anesthesia or IV sedation is typically administered to ensure you are asleep during the procedure for lower lid surgery.
-Dr. C. Bakala uses oral sedation and local freezing to make you comfortable for Upper lid Blepharoplasty.
-If you request aneasthesia or IV sedation for an upper lid surgery this can be arranged.
+However, it is required that you don’t drive after the procedure until your eyelids have fully recovered.
+General anesthesia or IV sedation is typically administered to ensure you are asleep during the procedure for lower lid surgery.
+Dr. C. Bakala uses oral sedation and local freezing to make you comfortable for upper-lid blepharoplasty.
+If you request anesthesia or IV sedation for upper lid surgery, this can be arranged.

 - Keep your head elevated while resting to minimize swelling.

-- Avoid strenuous activities or exercises for a minimum of 14 days
+- Avoid strenuous activities or exercises for at least 14 days.

 The key benefits of upper and lower eyelid surgery are:

-- Fewer fine lines on outer corners and lower eyelids
+- Fewer fine lines on the outer corners and lower eyelids.

-If you’d like to discuss your specific concerns, please contact us and book a consultation.
+If you’d like to discuss your specific concerns about blepharoplasty, please contact us for blepharoplasty (eyelid) surgery in Kelowna and book a consultation.

 Dr. C. Bakala performs eyelid surgery on both men and women.
 Though there is no set age limit for upper or lower blepharoplasty, most patients are 30 years of age and older.

-To undergo blepharoplasty surgery, it is recommended that patients are healthy, non-smokers, and do not suffer from the following health conditions as they could potentially create complications:
+To undergo blepharoplasty surgery, it is recommended that patients be healthy, non-smokers, and free from the following health conditions, as they could potentially create complications:

 - Thyroid disease